-This document defines the mandatory requirements for the provision of lineside signals and the sequences in which signals aspects shall be presented to the drivers, in respect of plain line, diverging junctions and for the bi-directional lines.
+This document defines the mandatory requirements for the provision of lineside signals and the sequences in which signal aspects shall be presented to the drivers, in respect of plain line, diverging junctions and the bi-directional lines.

 PROVISION OF STOP SIGNALS